Day's Theorem is sharp for $n$ even: Some more explicit descriptions and summing up everything

 \subsection{Constructing some algebras and varieties}

 \labbel{constrav} The observations in Remark \ref{specrmk} and an analysis of the proofs of Theorems \ref{buh}, \ref{dir}(i), \ref{dirthm} and \ref{thm2hg}(ii) can be used in order to provide a relatively simple description of varieties furnishing the corresponding counterexamples.
-In this connection, we take the opportunity to sum up exactly what our counterexamples show.
+While the description of these varieties is quite simple, the proofs that they indeed furnish the desired counterexamples rely heavily on the constructions and arguments from Sections \ref{mainc} and \ref{opti}.
+In the present section we also make some additional remarks summing up exactly what our counterexamples show.

 Recall that lattice operations are denoted by juxtaposition and $+$, that Boolean complement is denoted by $'$.

 \begin{definition} \labbel{simpldef1} Let $ n \geq 2$ be a natural number and let $\ell = \frac{n}{2} $ if $n$ is even, $\ell = \frac{n-1}{2} $ if $n$ is odd.